Botany

 • Anti-Diarrheal:

-Study of plant extracts on their anti-diarrheal potential against castor-oil
+Study of plant extracts for anti-diarrheal potential against castor-oil

 induced diarrhea in mice showed Acorus calamus rhizome significantly